 Our user agent detection tool gives a readout of the user agent string being used to browse this site.
 User agent detection is commonly used to detect spam.
 It can be easily spoofed with a simple browser-addon.

-Our IP detection tool checks for your real IP address and your proxy's IP address, if one is detected.
-This tool displays both a real and proxy IP address if a proxy is detected.
+Our IP detection tool checks for your real IP address and your proxy's IP address.
+This tool displays both a proxy detection status and a proxy IP address, if one is detected.

 Our IP Geo location tool uses an API-based call to serve your current location and other information detected on your browsing session.
 This information is gathered from public records provided by internet service providers.